 Cybèle B. Pilon is a multidisciplinary artist and professional trained ceramist.
 Born in Montreal in 1990 (Quebec, Canada), she lives and works there.
 After a BA in communication at University of Montreal in 2013, she completed a DEC in applied arts-ceramics in 2017 at Bonsecours ceramic Center.
 Since 2017, Cybèle has been working mainly with clay through the prism of functional art and uses pattern as a form of visual communication.
 Inspired by her french Canadian cultural heritage, she develops her language by declining and altering pre-existing patterns she found in public spaces, Quebec’s built heritage or folk art.
-Her work, characterized by surface decorations, colors and water carved patterns, has been exhibited in public and intimate spaces.
+Her work is characterized by brightly colored surface decorations made with a water etching technique.

 « Although I work mainly with ceramic paste, the "decorative" remains the real main raw material of my practice.
 I am also interested in everything that was historically discredited on the basis of their “femininity”, considered non-essential or superfluous in Western culture.
 I want to reclaim what is coded as « amateur » and inferior : Craft over fine arts, maximalist over minimalist, feminine over masculine, commercial over institutional.
 I long for a place where distinction between tableware and sculptural work is non-existent, earthenware is valued as much as porcelain and surface decorations are as important as form.
 Through what we can identified as "functional" or paradoxically "decorative" art, I like to explore material culture and the dialogues about identity, transmission and memory that stem from it.

 I think art should impregnate our ordinary daily life and I believe that the domestic space is a radical and powerful place of artistic diffusion.
 Therefore, I militate for the de-hierarchization of functional object in the art world. »